Tero Seppälä

 Tero Seppälä (born 25 January 1996) is a Finnish biathlete who competes internationally.

-Seppälä's best result in the Biathlon World Cup is 5th, which he has achieved twice during the season 2021-2022.
+Seppälä's best result in the Biathlon World Cup is 5th, which he achieved twice during the 2021-2022 season.
 The first time was in the pursuit in Östersund and the second time was in the sprint in Ruhpolding.

 He participated in the 2018 Winter Olympics.

 Biathlon results

 All results are sourced from the International Biathlon Union.